 The other thing that is just as important as buying store brands is prioritizing.
 If I would have needed formula we wouldn't have gotten the peaches, parchment paper, cranberries, and some crackers I bought for the kids.

 Having a garden has saved us money.
-I also ration milk: Trav, Lydia and I each get only 1/2 gallon a week.
+I also ration milk: Trav, L and I each get only 1/2 gallon a week.
 I make bigger dinners so we can eat leftovers for lunch (this is especially easy and inexpensive to do with pasta).
 We don't buy really nice bread (it's $1 a loaf) but my hope is to someday get a craigslist bread machine and fix that.
 We rarely buy pre-made food.
 Even frozen pizzas are a rarity around here anymore.
 The only thing I buy in the frozen food section is veggies and the occasional ice cream treat.

 Also, I have done some comparing and it seems that for the products I buy, I spend less at Kroger.
 Often people think I'm crazy for shopping at Kroger over Wal-Mart on such a tight budget, but I honestly save more at Kroger than at Wal-Mart.
 However, I'm pretty sure that's not true for everyone.

 Lastly, I go to the store with cash and a list.
 I stick to both and I use my phone's calculator to make sure I'm not going over my allotted amount of money.

 So there ya go, Kaitlin.
 I hope you can use an idea or two! :)